TritonDataCenter/node-manta/docs/buckets-cli.md

 # Buckets CLI

-This document is a proposal for the node-manta CLI for Manta buckets.
+This is a design document for the `mbucket` CLI for the Manta Buckets API.
+It also includes an appending on the "manta:" URI scheme used by the mbucket CLI.

 <!--
     To update the TOC: